-Elena stated that it was "common knowledge" that Silvia had been Oswald's mistress.(926) When asked who could verify the allegation, she could only remember one person who had told her this.(927) Elena claimed that person was Victor Rico Galan,(928) a "pro-Castro journalist."(929) (See Section VI, A, 2, a, above.)
+Elena stated that it was "common knowledge" that Silvia had been Oswald's mistress.
+926/ When asked who could verify the allegation, she could only remember one person who had told her this.
+927/ Elena claimed that person was Victor Rico Galan, 928/ a "pro-Castro journalist."
+929/ (See Section VI, A, 2, a, above.)

-Subsequent to December 25, 1965, Elena found her calendar and reconstructed the date of the party as late September and not early September.(930) When Thomas went to Ferris' office and informed him, Ferris replied that Elena had given the late September date when she had originally reported her story an the American Embassy.(931) However, Mr. Ferris explained to Thomas that someone who had been at the twist party had stated that there were no Americans there.(932) Mr.Ferris did not tell Mr. Thomas that Ario Alejandro Lavagnini Stenius had provided this information in 1964.(933) Mr. Ferris suggested that it was not necessary for Thomas to pursue Elena's allegations since he considered the
+Subsequent to December 25, 1965, Elena found her calendar and reconstructed the date of the party as late September and not early September.
+930/ When Thomas went to Ferris' office and informed him, Ferris replied that Elena had given the late September date when she had originally reported her story at the American Embassy.
+931/ However, Mr. Ferris explained to Thomas that someone who had been at the twist party had stated that there were no Americans there.
+932/ Mr. Ferris did not tell Mr. Thomas that Ario Alejandro Lavagnini Stenius had provided this information in 1964.
+933/ Mr. Ferris suggested that it was not necessary for Thomas to pursue Elena's allegations since he considered the